23 Vegan Flexible Dieting Meal and Snack Ideas

 Yep, cauliflower rice again.
 Get used to it.
 I love it.
 I’ve been enjoying a sweet and savoury Indian-spiced dish recently that’s really good.
 Add riced cauliflower to a pan with onion, garlic, ginger, cinnamon, cumin, curry powder, peas, diced tomato, raisins and some vegetable broth, fry it all up and dig in!

 Kinda weird, kinda in love.
 Get yourself some organic rice cakes, top with Earth Balance Vegan Provolone, melt in the oven, douse with hot sauce, dijon mustard and black pepper.
 Enjoy.

 11. Mexican cauliflower rice stuffed peppers.

 Noticing a theme, here?
 I eat a lot of cauliflower rice.
 The volume is too good to pass up.
 You can eat 3 or 4 of these amazing stuffed peppers and barely put a dent in your daily macros.
 A few times now, I’ve eaten 2 for lunch then had 2 as a snack later in the day.

 To make them, mix cauliflower rice with onion, garlic, cumin, paprika, chili powder, salsa, corn, salt, pepper, lime juice, cilantro and black beans then stuff the mixture into the peppers.
 Bake in the oven, covered for approximately 30 minutes.

 Macro-friendly healthy fries!
 Get the recipe: Chili Garlic Baked Parsnip Fries.

 I make this all the time and use it as a dip for baked tofu or raw veggies, or as a dressing for a big salad.
 There are plenty of ways to use it.
-Get yourself some P2B and start making this low-fat peanut sauce.
-I can’t live without it.
-(Buy P2B here.)
+You can use this peanut sauce recipe as a base and simply replace the peanut butter with powdered peanut butter and some water.

 14. Raw beet salad.